ska-sa/katgpucbf/doc/control.rst

 * which is received by the engines as a ``SIGTERM``,
 * finally triggering a ``halt`` in the engines for a graceful shutdown.

-The shutdown procedures are broadly similar between the dsim, fgpu and xbgpu.
+The shutdown procedures are broadly similar between the engines.
 Ultimately they all:

 * finish calculations on data currently in their pipelines,
 * stop the transmission of their SPEAD descriptors, and
-* in the case of ``fgpu`` and ``xbgpu``, stop their ``spead2`` receivers, which allows for a more natural ending of internal processing operations.
+* in the case of engines that receive data, stop their ``spead2`` receivers, which allows for a more natural ending of internal processing operations.

 Individual engine shutdown
 ^^^^^^^^^^^^^^^^^^^^^^^^^^